 10 strategies to increase brand awareness

-Need some help making your brand as recognizable as some of the world’s biggest household names?
+Need some help making your brand as recognisable as some of the world’s biggest household names?
 Spoilers: they’re all doing the same things, just with a relentless focus and frequency.
 Here’s what building brand awareness takes…

 10 strategic ways to increase brand awareness:

-- Prioritize consistency
+- Prioritise consistency

 - Be about more than just your products